retro

 End with the single most valuable change to make first.

-• update a specific skill
+• update a specific skill's SKILL.md

-• add a checklist item
+• add a step or checklist to a formula

-• create a helper script
+• create a helper script in the repo

-• add a review or validation gate
+• add a review or validation gate to a skill or formula

 Do not end with vague advice like: